How to move your business abroad

 Apart from the initial cost – and that will likely be substantial – there is the matter of managing your finances once you arrive in your chosen location.
 It’s probably a good idea to keep your UK bank account open, but you will also need to open an offshore bank account (in some countries an active domestic bank account is a requirement to incorporate your company there).

 Another aspect of managing finances that you may not have encountered before is foreign exchange.
 From moving your company’s cash into your new offshore account, to repatriating funds back into your home currency, you’ll want to do so quickly, efficiently and at as low a cost as possible.
-This is where the freemarket platform can help – we use technology to aggregate customers’ requirements and achieve the best rate for all involved, at a fixed fee of 0.2%.
+This is where the freemarket platform can help – we use technology to aggregate customers’ requirements and achieve the best rate for all involved, for one fee.

 So, you’ve done your calculations and market research, and decided that moving abroad is definitely the right decision for your business.
 It’s important at this stage to find a reputable offshore company formation agent to incorporate your company.
 Finding a good agent will simplify and hasten the process significantly – it might be possible to incorporate your company within a few days (with the correct documentation of course).